-Assigned journal articles must be accessed through the Stony Brook University Library Database (part of the grade for the assignment is based on your ability to find the correct article).
+Assigned journal articles must be accessed through the Stony Brook University Library (part of the grade for the critiques is based on your ability to find the correct article).

-- Go to the Stony Brook University Library Database. - o Make sure you are logged into the network with your net ID and password - Search the article title which is found under the required readings section of the syllabus. - Make sure the doi of the article you find matches the doi in the citation on the syllabus. - A link to a PDF version will usually be on the side so you can easily download the article to your computer. - Any questions or problems please contact the HSC research librarian.
+- Go to the Stony Brook University Library - o Make sure you are logged into the network with your net ID and password - Search the article title which is found under the required readings section of the syllabus. - A link to a PDF version will usually be on the side so you can easily download the article to your computer. - Any questions or problems see the HSC Research Librarian!